 Prevention is the best solution.
 If you’re expecting yellowjacket problems, there are some simple steps you can take to reduce or eliminate them.

 - Don’t provide these scavengers with food or drink.
 If you have a meal outside, keep the food and drink covered as much as possible.
 If you feed your pets outside, keep the pet food covered.1

 - Avoid behavior that attracts yellowjackets.
 Avoid perfume, sweet smelling shampoos, or other scented body care products.
 Don’t wear bright colored clothes, particularly yellow, or floral patterns.
 Yellowjackets seem to be attracted by these colors.4

 - Avoid taking action that angers yellowjackets.
 Stay away from their nests as much as possible.1 Don’t swat at yellowjackets that approach you since this can provoke them to sting.
 Don’t let children throw rocks or other items at nests.4

-Traps can be an effective, pesticide-free technique for managing yellowjackets.
-Trapping experts have some tips for making this technique work well:
+Traps can be an effective, pesticide-free technique for managing yellowjackets, and trapping experts have tips for making this technique work well:

 Homemade traps are usually made from a five gallon bucket.
 Fill the bucket with soapy water and hang a protein bait a couple of inches above the water.
 You can put a wide mesh screen over the bucket and bait so that pets or other animals don’t eat the bait.
 The yellowjackets grab a piece of the bait too heavy to fly with, then fall down, get trapped in the water, and drown.1

 Using the right bait in a trap is critical.
 Protein baits are most effective in the spring and summer.
 The foraging yellowjackets need the protein in order to feed their young.
 Canned white chicken meat is a very successful protein bait, preferred over pet food and fish.5

 In the late summer and early fall, the yellowjackets prefer sweet baits.
 Sweet drinks like sodas or juices are effective.2 The highly successful trapping program at the Waterfront Park baseball stadium used a mixture of beer and diluted Italian soda syrup.6 Commercial baits are also available.